Knights of Columbus Hostel fire: History

 A large military presence had developed in St. John’s from the outset of World War II.
-The capital had 60,000 residents.
+The capital of Newfoundland had 60,000 residents at the time.
 Thousands more military personnel entered the area, representing three jurisdictions.
 In addition to local forces, personnel from several foreign countries passed through St. John's, as it became an important staging point for trans-Atlantic convoys.

 The Dominion of Newfoundland, which did not confederate with Canada until 1949, was represented by the Newfoundland Militia, billeted at Shamrock Field.
 Canadian national forces, including air force, were stationed at Torbay and Gander.
 The air force began to supply protection from German U-boats as far as the Grand Banks.
-The native people of Newfoundland and their militia resented both the Canadian and American newcomers.

 The United States was building a series of bases in Newfoundland.
 The 1600-acre American Army base, Fort Pepperrell, was built on the shores of Quidi Vidi Lake, on land leased for 99 years from the Newfoundland government.
 Thousands of American servicemen were stationed in St. John’s.

 Warships filled the harbour, and navy men and merchant seamen also swelled the population of the capital city.
 Organizations and groups worked to provide safe recreation places for their off hours.
 The Knights of Columbus Hostel on Harvey Road was frequented by many servicemen.
 The Knights of Columbus during World War I had set up many centres in England and Europe for servicemen, and renewed that commitment in World War II.

 St. John's had already been the site of enemy action: a Nazi U-boat off Bell Island sank two British freighters carrying iron ore.
 On 3 March 1942, U-587 fired three torpedoes at St. John's.
 One hit Fort Amherst and two more hit the cliffs below Cabot Tower.
 Two days previous, a Liberator aircraft out of Argentia flown by Ensign William Tepuni caught U-656, under Kaptänleutnant Ernst Kröning, on the surface in broad daylight, a mere 40 kilometres south of Trepassey, and destroyed it.
 This sinking gave rise to one of the most famous radio signals of the war - "Sighted Sub, Sank Same".